Fixed penalty notices - frequently asked questions

 Payment of the fixed penalty means no further action will be taken by the Council.

-If payment of the fixed penalty is not made within suspended enforcement period, the matter is referred to the HM Courts & Tribunals Service for prosecution.
+If payment of the fixed penalty is not made within the suspended enforcement period, the matter has to be referred to the HM Courts & Tribunals Service for prosecution.

 You will receive a summons or written charge in the post.